ohnoitsalobo/sound-reactive-esp32/README.md

 2) **Compile and upload program (`src`) AND filesystem (`data`)**

-- change wireless SSID and password, LED data pin, and number of LEDs in `headers.h` (you may need to adjust `FFT.ino` for the best audio-reactive display, but it should still look OK without adjustment).
+- change wireless SSID and password, LED data pin, and number of LEDs in `headers.h` (you may need to adjust the exponent in `FFT.ino` for the best audio-reactive display, but it should still look OK without adjustment).

 - `pio run -t upload` (program)